Global Talent Attraction Program – Candidate Merit Pool

 3. Awards, honours, fellowships, citation metrics: A summary of competitive research funding received and major academic or innovation-related honours or fellowships.
 This may include funding from bodies such as ARC, NIH, NSF, ERC, or equivalent.

 4. Letter of sponsorship: A signed letter from an Australian Academy of Science Fellow sponsoring the application to the GTAP Candidate Merit Pool.
-Information for Academy Fellow sponsors.
+Please see the downloadable guide below for information for Academy Fellow sponsors.

 5. Letters of support: Two letters of support must be provided at the time of application, including at least one from an independent referee based at an institution that is international both to the applicant and to Australia.
-Information for referees.
+Please see the downloadable guide below for information for referees.

 6. Statement of intent or summary of future engagement in Australia: A short statement (up to 1500 words max) describing the candidate’s interest in relocating to Australia, potential areas of contribution and intended engagement with Australian institutions or sectors.